stuinfla/Edgar13FConverter2/README.md

-# EDGAR Form 13F & FINRA Rule 6151 XML Converter - Version 1.2 (Enhanced Functionality)
+# EDGAR Form 13F & FINRA Rule 6151 XML Converter - Version 2.5

 ## Project Purpose
 This application was developed to streamline the process of converting Excel-based financial data into SEC-compliant EDGAR XML format for Form 13F filings and FINRA-compliant XML for Rule 6151 (Held Order Routing Reports).
 The goal is to provide institutional investment managers and broker-dealers with a reliable, automated solution that ensures compliance with regulatory requirements while reducing manual effort and potential errors.